 Oliver added “He rode with a huge amount of confidence last season and I really love the way he rides.
 We were delighted when he won the North West Area Title in 2014”.

 Dan joined us full time last year having worked at the yard for a few years during school holidays and weekends.
 He doesn’t come from a horse background and has therefore started from scratch but is now extremely competent around the yard and riding out.
-He is currently doing his NVQ 2 in Race Horse Care Management.
+He has recently completed his NVQ 2 in Race Horse Care Management and will move on to his level 3 in Racehorse care.

 Former jockey Steve Wynne, who relinquished his trainers licence towards the end of 2010, is now in charge of Oliver’s father’s non-thoroughbred hunters and Oliver values his contribution also.
 “Steve’s a great support, it is reassuring to have such an experienced second opinion,” says Oliver.